Key Takeaways

 -

-Appearance: Earwigs are dark brown or black with elongated, flat bodies.
+Appearance: Earwigs are dark brown or black armored-looking bodies with elongated, flat bodies with prominent pincers at the back.
+They have long, segmented antennae.
 They are easily identified by their pincers (cerci) at the rear end.
+They have wings but rarely fly.

 -

-Habitat: Earwigs prefer moist environments, such as under rocks, mulch, or decaying leaves.
+Habitat: Earwigs are solitary creatures that avoid big groups.
+They prefer damp, shady outdoor spots, moist environments, such as under rocks, flowerpots, garden mulch, or decaying leaves.
+At night, they explore, feeding on decaying plants or small insects.
 Indoors, they may be found in basements or bathrooms.

 -